 The abstract should not be more than 200 words.
-It should contain the objective, methods use to conduct the research, clear description of results, and brief conclusion drawn from the results.
+It should contain the objective; methods use to conduct the research, clear description of results, and a brief conclusion drawn from the results.
 References and discussion should not be included in this section.

 An abstract in Arabic is required.
 (For Non-Arabs translation will be provided by Bulletin of the Iraq Natural History Museum office).The Arabic abstract should be inserted after Literature cited.

 Key words should describe the studied problem as best possible.
 They should not be less than 5 words, and arranged alphabetically.